SpartnerNL/laravel-excel-docs/3.1/imports/chunk-reading.md

 ## Keep Track of the Row number

-If you need the information about the offset of the chunk you can use the `RememberChunkOffset` Trait.
+If you need the information about the offset of the chunk you can use the `RemembersChunkOffset` Trait.

 ```php
 namespace App\Imports;